manuelz120/hackvent-2019/07/README.md

 Santa is prototyping a new gadget for his sledge.
 Unfortunately it still has some glitches, but look for yourself.

-For easy do wnload, get it here: [HV19-SantaRider.zip](./3dbe0c12-d794-4f79-ae67-09ac27bd099d.zip)
+For easy download, get it here: [HV19-SantaRider.zip](./3dbe0c12-d794-4f79-ae67-09ac27bd099d.zip)

 ### Solution
 When looking at the middle of the video, we can see that the LEDs start to wildly blink instead of continuing the pattern from the beginning/end.
 Also, there are exactly 8 LEDs, which could represent eight bits.
 I stopped the video at the beginning (see photo) and realized that those are indeed the bits of an H.

 ![](./image-274.jpeg)

-Using the following `ffmpeg' command, I extracted all video frames and manually converted the blinking LEDs to bits:
+Using the following `ffmpeg` command, I extracted all video frames and manually converted the blinking LEDs to bits:

 `ffmpeg -i .\3DULK2N7DcpXFg8qGo9Z9qEQqvaEDpUCBB1v.mp4 image-%d.jpeg`